moodysalem/react-ctxt/README.md

 This makes this component not safe for server-side rendering.
 Multiple synchronous renders will clear the shared context, but simultaneous renders may update the same shared context object.

 ## Example
-A provider adds some variables to the application context, and Inject passes globals to
+A provider adds some variables to the application context, and Inject passes context as a prop to its children.
+It has an optional parameter to require particular context variables that prevents rendering the child until the context is available.

 ```jsx
 import React, { PureComponent } from 'react';